 return result

-This function is long but handy, it accepts several arguments to be as flexible as possible:
+This function is long but handy, and it accepts several arguments to be as flexible as possible:

 ticker

-argument is the ticker we want to load, for instance, you can use TSLA for Tesla stock market, AAPL for Apple and so on.
+argument is the ticker we want to load.
+For instance, you can use TSLA for the Tesla stock market, AAPL for Apple, and so on.
 It can also be a pandas Dataframe with the condition it includes the columns in feature_columns

 as scaling high values from 0 to 1 will help the neural network to learn much faster and more effectively.lookup_step

-is a boolean which indicates whether we split our training and testing sets by date, setting it to False
+is a boolean that indicates whether we split our training and testing sets by date.
+Setting it to False

 means we randomly split the data into training and testing using sklearn's train_test_split()